tqdm/tqdm/CONTRIBUTING.md

     a) `make snap`, and
     b) `snapcraft push tqdm*.snap --release stable`
 12. Wait for travis to draft a new release on <https://github.com/tqdm/tqdm/releases>
-    a) add helpful release notes
+    a) replace the commit history with helpful release notes, and click publish
     b) **`[AUTO:TravisCI]`** attach `dist/tqdm-*` binaries
        (usually only `*.whl*`)
 13. **`[SUB][AUTO:GHActions]`** run `make` in the `wiki` submodule to update release notes